AntonMoustache/handbooks/remote-handbook.md

 - The people you’re going to be around might not understand that you’re working at home and yes, you will actually be working.
-Make sure you set the right expectations with your spouse, girlfriend, flat-mate, kids, Mother in Law etc.
+Make sure you set the right expectations with your spouse, girlfriend, flat-mate, kids, Mother in Law, etc.

 #### Pants